-Crossing gorges of Crete with high waterfalls is possible only by using technical equipment.
-Appropriate training in canyoneering techniques can be offered by specialist companies on the island.
+Crossing the gorges of Crete with high rappels is possible only by using technical equipment.
+Appropriate training in canyoneering techniques can be offered by specialist companies and clubs on the island.

-The most popular technical canyons of Crete include the imposing gorge Ha, Tsoutsouras, Kalami, the gorge of Arvi (which after an 80m high fall turns into a dark underground river) and many more.
+Some of the most popular technical canyons of Crete include the imposing gorge Ha, Tsoutsouras, Kalami, the gorge of Arvi (which after an 80m high fall turns into a dark underground river), and many more.

 On the southeast side of Mount Sanida, near the village Skourvoula, a small but very wild gorge is formed called Rizopetro.
 The gorge ends near Faneromeni dam after a very impressive 60m high waterfall, having water only after heavy rainfalls.